 General depreciation rules

-Under the general depreciation rules, an immediate write-off applies to:
+Under the general depreciation rules, an immediate write-off applies to the following:

 - items costing up to $100 used to earn business income (but note the higher immediate write-off limit for small businesses below)

-- items are costing up to $300 used to earn income other than from a business (such as employer-provided tools and equipment).
+- items cost up to $300 and are used to earn income other than from a business (such as employer-provided tools and equipment).